hivdb/codfreq/README.md

 explanation of these options.

 To apply your customized settings, make a `fastp-config.json` file and save it under the same folder that includes FASTQ files.
+You can also disable adapter trimming, low phred quality filtering or length filtering by set the corresponding disabling flags to `true`.

 ### Primer trimming - FASTA
 CodFreq pipeline is now support trimming FASTA format primer sequences by using